 Layout

-WebJET Elements makes it easy to compose page structure using five layout primitives: Container, Header, Main, Aside, and Footer.
-For more complex screens, you can combine them with the Grid system.
+WebJET Elements makes it easy to compose page layouts using five basic building blocks: Container, Header, Main, Aside, and Footer.
+For more complex pages, you can also combine them with Grid.

 Examples of use